Tabula Rasa HealthCare Inc (TRHC) Files 10-K for the Fiscal Year Ended on December 31, 2020

 Tabula Rasa HealthCare Inc (NASDAQ:TRHC)(30-Year Financial) files its latest 10-K with SEC for the fiscal year ended on December 31, 2020.
 Tabula Rasa HealthCare Inc provides patient-specific, data-driven technology and solutions that enable healthcare organizations to optimize medication regimens to improve patient outcomes, reduce hospitalizations, lower healthcare costs and manage risk.
-Tabula Rasa HealthCare Inc has a market cap of $1 billion; its shares were traded at around $41.990000 with and P/S ratio of 3.08.
+Tabula Rasa HealthCare Inc has a market cap of $966.225 million; its shares were traded at around $40.550000 with and P/S ratio of 2.98.
 GuruFocus has detected 5 severe warning signs with Tabula Rasa HealthCare Inc. .

 For the last quarter Tabula Rasa HealthCare Inc reported a revenue of $77.1 million, compared with the revenue of $73.22 million during the same period a year ago.
 For the latest fiscal year the company reported a revenue of $297.2 million, an increase of 4.4% from last year.
 For the complete 30-year financial data, please go here..
 For the last five years Tabula Rasa HealthCare Inc had an average revenue growth rate of 36.7% a year.